24 Mrz 2020

 Climate action is now part of everyone’s job: an interview with the Bank of England’s Sarah Breeden

-As the Bank of England’s Sarah Breeden explains, the task of decarbonizing the economy by 2050 must be an integral part of the whole organization, not just CEOs and boards.
+As the Bank of England’s Sarah Breeden explains, the task of decarbonising the economy by 2050 must be an integral part of the whole organisation, not just CEOs and boards.

-AM: Do you see businesses reorganizing to face the challenges of climate change, with new divisions or new roles, with different responsibilities?
+AM: Do you see businesses reorganising to face the challenges of climate change, with new divisions or new roles, with different responsibilities?

 SB: Actually, climate change is an important part of everybody's responsibility.
 And if you don't think it's part of your responsibility, it's because you haven't thought about it yet.

 I think that putting corporate and social responsibility departments or sustainability departments on it is the wrong thing.
-The need to transform an organization is organization-wide.
+The need to transform an organisation is organisation-wide.

 To have those carbon emissions peak and to have them then fall requires the whole organisation to change.

-You need a clear, intended outcome, a clear strategy to get there and get the entirety of the organization working towards it.
+You need a clear, intended outcome, a clear strategy to get there and get the entirety of the organisation working towards it.
 This isn't going to be solved by a few people.

 Across the Bank of England, for example, we’ve set up a relatively small climate hub.
 It's got eight people in it, and they are our experts.
 They know about climate science and they champion our work.
 But what we also have is people in every single department of the Bank working out what this means for us.
 And it is everywhere.

-So, I think it's about strategy and leadership, rather than new organizational structures.
+So, I think it's about strategy and leadership, rather than new organisational structures.